frontenddogma/web-development-glossary/manuscript/f.md

 : The time between navigation and when the browser renders the first pixels to the screen, rendering anything that is visually different from what was on the screen prior to navigation.
 It answers the question “Is it happening?”&nbsp;[‡](#m-first-paint)

 First-class function
-: A function that is treated like any other variable in respective language.&nbsp;[‡](#m-first-class-function)
+: A function that is treated like any other variable in the respective language.&nbsp;[‡](#m-first-class-function)

 First-order function
 : → First-class function